Why Subscription Economy Growth Is About People, Not Products

 It’s not about perfect, it’s about responsive

-By building your SaaS offering around the people that will use it, you enable your business to be responsive to the demand for customization over generalization.
+By building your SaaS offering around the people that will use it, you enable your business to be responsive to the demand fora customized customer experience over a generalized one.

 While customers in previous decades have been happy with a preset, generalized product, today’s users expect software to